The COVID winter hardship payment is £100 for each child who gets free school meals because of low income.

 - were getting free school meals on 30 November 2020

-You should get the payment by the middle of January 2021 if you:
+You should have got the payment by the middle of January 2021 if you:

 - qualified for free school meals after 30 November 2020